-- Small acreages of non-native grassland if wildlife values are low - Individuals or stands of non-native trees if not used by important animal species such as raptors or monarch butterflies - Areas of historical disturbance such as intensive agriculture - Small pockets of habitats already significantly fragmented or isolated, and disturbed or degraded - Areas of primarily ruderal species resulting from pre-existing man-made disturbance

-Impact BIO-1 Biological surveys of the site identified a lack of special status plant species or suitable habitat for special status wildlife species.
-However, the project site contains habitat that could support nesting and/or foraging birds protected under state and federal law.
+- Small acreages of non-native grassland if wildlife values are low - Individuals or stands of non-native trees if not used by important animal species such as raptors or monarch butterflies - Areas of historical disturbance such as intensive agriculture - Small pockets of habitats already significantly fragmented or isolated, and disturbed or degraded - Areas of primarily ruderal species resulting from pre-existing man-made disturbance - b.
+Project Impacts and Mitigation Measures. - Impact BIO-1 Biological surveys of the site identified a lack of special status plant species or suitable habitat for special status wildlife species.
+However, the Project site contains habitat that could support nesting and/or foraging birds protected under state and federal law.
 Impacts on sensitive species are Class II, significant but mitigable [Threshold 1].

 No special status plant species are expected to be impacted by the Project.
-No special status wildlife species have the potential to occur based on the absence of suitable habitat and ongoing disturbance (Appendix D).
-Therefore, no special status terrestrial species are expected to be significantly impacted by the Project and no further analysis of special status terrestrial species is included within this report.
-However, there is potential for some species of birds listed as Fully Protected or Species of Special Concern by the State of California, as discussed previously.
+Twenty-five special status wildlife species have low potential to occur based on the absence of suitable habitat and ongoing disturbance (Appendix D).
+No special status terrestrial species are expected to be significantly impacted by the Project and no further analysis of special status terrestrial species is included within this report.
 Sensitive avian species may forage at the Project site, but are not expected to reproduce thereon due to a lack of suitable nesting habitat.
 Foraging species are highly mobile could move to other suitable foraging sites; therefore, the proposed Project is not expected to directly impact foraging birds.